cdktf/cdktf-provider-gitlab/docs/applicationSettings.typescript.md

 - *Type:* string[]

 Force people to use only corporate emails for sign-up.
-Default is null, meaning there is no restriction.
+Null means there is no restriction.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.10.0/docs/resources/application_settings#domain_allowlist ApplicationSettings#domain_allowlist}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/15.11.0/docs/resources/application_settings#domain_allowlist ApplicationSettings#domain_allowlist}

 ---